AlexMartosP/REST-Countries-API-website/README.md

 I also took this opportunity to test out my React Context skills and I learnt very much from it.

 I think this useFetch hook is the most complex useFetch hook i have built.
 All feedback on that hook and everything else are welcome!
-If you see an opportunity to more effecient fetch I would love to know.
+If you see an opportunity to more efficient fetch I would love to know.
-Also, if you have any tips to impore my use of styled-components I would love to hear, I am fairly new on using it :)
+Also, if you have any tips to improve my use of styled-components I would love to hear, I am fairly new on using it :)

 ## Author